manasm11/try_django_cef/try_django.md

 - [ ] To render a template directly,
   - [ ] TemplateView.as_view(template_name='[template.html]')
 - [ ] Add an optional character: re_path(s"profiles?/", some_view) # last s is optional.
+- [ ] We can add namespace='something' as argument to path function.
 - [ ] To add dynamic urls,:
 ```py
   # In urls.py